1125+

 3 layers high, Traditionally made to a wonderful old recipe.
 In past years, there were two cakes, one for the Bermudian bride, the other for her Bermudian husband, but that custom has weakened now, often to one cake as below serving both and their guests.

-Whichever team hosts the annual Cup Match (see below) game accepts tenders for the gambling game of Crown and Anchor, one of the many "concessionary" events, open gambling, operators of which pay Government a hefty license fee.
+A local gamble particularly noticeable at Cup Match time.
+Whichever team hosts the annual Cup Match (see below) game accepts tenders for the gambling game of Crown and Anchor, one of the many "concessionary" events, operators of which pay Government a hefty license fee.
+The odds are always stacked heavily in favour of the operator, not the gambler.
+Players should first make a point of knowing the basics of the game.

 Royal Gazette photo